 This has been one of the most emotionally draining weeks I've had in a very long time.
 On Sunday my 3 year old daughter was hospitalized because her knees and hips had become so swollen that she could not walk and even picking her up was enough to cause her to shriek in pain.
 For those of you who do not have kids, let me tell you that nothing is more heartbreaking than having to watch one of your children suffer in pain while you know there isn't a thing you can do about it.
 To make matters worse, I had to hold my daughter still multiple times for various blood draws and IV insertions.
-Every visit from the lab was meant with instant terror and the screams and pleads to let her go home will probably remain with me forever.
+Every visit from the lab was meant with instant terror

 So that brings me to the here and now.
 As those of you who have been following me for a while know, I have this tendency to look for ways to learn from everything that happens to me whether it's good or bad.
 As painful and emotionally draining as this process was, it did help me to see a few things about myself.

 This week I essentially lived in a hospital for the better part of 3 days.
 I was in 2 different emergency rooms (my daughter had to be transferred to a second hospital in the middle of this process), the OR prep area, and then in a pediatric ward.
 During all that time I saw a lot of people and spent a lot of time just sitting and thinking.
-There was a TV in my daughter's room, but I could only watch so many episodes of SpongeBob Squarepants before my mind started to wander.
+There was a TV in my daughter's room, but I could only watch so many episodes of SpongeBob Squarepants

 During my time at the hospital I came to realize 2 very important things:

 The first thing I noticed was that hospitals are filled with unhealthy people - I know, shocking isn't it?
 What I mean by this is that during my time at the hospital, I couldn't help but notice just how many of the people there were either overweight or diehard smokers.
 During my stay at the 2 different emergency rooms, I watched as one overweight person after another passed by my daughter's room.
-My guess is that of all the sick people I saw in the emergency departments, easily more than half were overweight.
+My guess is that of all the sick people I saw in the emergency departments, easily more than half were overweight

 My takeaway from these observations was not that hospitals are filled with unhealthy people, but rather hospitals are filled with unhealthy people that don't take care of themselves.
 Being an overweight smoker is only going to increase my chances of ending up in a hospital sometime in my future.
 I've started to make improvements and I have made progress, but I've got a long way to go.